earlyprint/earlyprint.github.io/about.md

 textual defects in 118 plays, consulting printed originals at Smith College and the Houghton Library.

-*EarlyPrint*'s improvements to the EEBO-TCP archive would not be possible without the time and effort of the many contributors who have submitted annotations and corrections via the EP Library site.
+*EarlyPrint*'s improvements to the EEBO-TCP archive would not be possible without the time and effort of the many contributors who have submitted annotations and corrections via the *EarlyPrint Library* site.

 Craig Berry designed and built the correction tool [Annolex](http://annolex.at.northwestern.edu).
 Annolex was a prototype